How To Become a Licensed Real Estate Agent in New York

 Become a Community Expert

-New York City has so many different neighborhoods and each one is different.
+New York City has so many different neighborhoods, and each one is different.

 You can impress your clients with how well you know the area.

-Good school system?
+The excellent school system?
 Check.
 Nearest train station?
 Check?
 Nearest Daniel Boulud restaurant?
 Check.

 The Cons of Becoming a Real Estate Agent in New York